-Our people are at the heart of our business and we believe the way we organise, train and develop them is a critical competitive advantage.
-They are the key to delivering great food and services to our clients and consumers.
+Our colleagues around the world are at the heart of our business and we believe the way we organise, train and develop them is a critical competitive advantage.
+Supporting them in the challenging circumstances brought about by COVID-19 has been a key priority this year.

 Food is our focus and our core competence.
 We take a pragmatic and targeted approach to support services on a country and sector specific basis

 Organic revenue growth

 Our business model begins with organic growth, which we drive through sectorising and sub sectorising.
 This approach allows us to differentiate ourselves and get close to our consumers to create bespoke and innovative solutions.
 Organic growth is supplemented by small and medium sized acquisitions that add capability or scale in our existing markets.

 We focus on operational execution and generate efficiencies by optimising our supply chain and diligently managing our food and labour costs.
 These benefits enable us to reinvest in digital and culinary innovation to maximise the significant growth opportunities for the Group.

 Our growth, the scale it creates and our focus on cost and efficiencies, along with our robust balance sheet, gives us real competitive advantage.
 These advantages allow us to provide our clients and consumers with the best value in terms of quality and cost which, combined with our sectorised approach, helps drive long term sustainable organic revenue growth.

 Our people and purpose are at the heart of our business.
 Our aim is to nurture an engaged and highly capable workforce to win new business, manage our units efficiently and effectively, and deliver the healthiest, most innovative food solutions in a way that provides a safe and exciting experience to our clients and consumers.